Amy Helm

 Amy Helm (born December 3, 1970) is an American singer-songwriter and musician.
 She is the daughter of drummer Levon Helm and singer Libby Titus.
 She is a past member of the Levon Helm's Midnight Ramble Band and Ollabelle, as well as her own touring band.

 Her debut solo album, Didn’t It Rain, was released in July 2015, and her second release This Too Shall Light was released September 2018 on Yep Roc Records.

 Helm conducted an in-depth interview about her life and career with The Pods & Sods Network in 2016.
 That year she and her band performed at the Edmonton Folk Music Festival.

 Early life

-Helm was born in Woodstock, New York, United States, and spent her childhood between Woodstock, Los Angeles, and New York City.
-She attended Trinity High School where she studied jazz with Aaron Bell, while singing in bands, playing in New York City clubs and bars.
+Helm was born in Woodstock, New York, and spent her childhood between Woodstock, Los Angeles, California and Manhattan, New York.
+She attended Trinity High School in the Upper West Side neighborhood of Manhattan where she studied jazz with Aaron Bell, while singing in bands, playing in New York City clubs and bars.